mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

 >compare: YourSourceBranch

 **Caution** - There may be some delay or browser hitching while selecting repositories while the repository selector populates selection options.

-### How to Compile for Testing
-If you plan to fork the project and test your own changes, you will need to compile Nucleus Coop from code yourself.
-Please see the detailed [Compiling Guide](https://nucleus-coop.github.io/docs/compilation/) for specific details on how to compile the project into a runnable executable file.

-**Note:** After cloning your fork to your local development environment, make sure to run the following git command locally to make sure that all the submodule dependencies are downloaded:
->git submodule update --init --recursive

-This is covered in the Compiling Guide but is worth repeating.

-**Warning** - Nucleus Coop will **not** run correctly without these submodules.

-### Code Standards
-* When in doubt, structure your code to err on the side of readability!
-* Comment large blocks of abstract code with concise descriptions.
-* Please write C# code following [standard conventions](https://learn.microsoft.com/en-us/dotnet/standard/design-guidelines/capitalization-conventions).

 ## Donations
 If you would like to contribute financially to support the project, check out the links under the "Sponsor this Project" section of the [repository homepage](https://github.com/SplitScreen-Me/splitscreenme-nucleus).
 Donations are always appreciated, but completely voluntary!